lero4kaa/Map_with_films_project/README.md

-# Film_locations
+# Film locations
-Film_locations.py is a module, which provides you map with markers at the closest locations, where movies were filmed in a given year.
+main.py is a module, which provides you map with markers at the closest locations, where movies were filmed in a given year.
 Also capitals of all countries are marked on this map.
 # Description of HTML-file